grafbase/grafbase/common/parser/docs/001-relationship.md

 You can choose between creating a new Post, or linking this user to an existing, non-linked post.
 """
-input UserInputPostPublished {
+input UserCreateInputPostPublished {
   create: UserInputPostPublishedPost
-  connect: ID
+  link: ID
 }

 """